Troy, North Carolina, 1983

 We went into our Close Ambush Immediate Action Drill, hitting our flank on full auto and then rolling up their flank in the direction of movement.

-The guerillas began legging it back to their ORP.
+The guerrillas began sprinting back to their ORP.

-As I searched the area and adjusted a security perimeter, I heard Mitch Yell, "I Got two of 'em."
-When I got to him, I saw him holding two Marines, about my size, with an arm around each chest.
-They struggled as hard as they could but could not break his hold on them.
+As I searched the area and adjusted a security perimeter, I heard Mitch Yell, "I got two of 'em."
+I saw him holding two Marines, about my size, with an arm around their chests.
+They struggled as hard as they could, but could not break his grip on them.

 Their Lane Walker was pretty pissed until we told him what happened.
 We turned his students over to him and moved to our Assembly area.

-We never heard what happened to them, but I bet one never laid out in the open on an ambush again.
-I know two who never forgot being held by one farm-strong Alabama boy.
+We never heard what happened to them, but I bet one never remained in the open on an ambush again.
+I know two Marines who never forgot being held by one farm-strong Alabama boy.